 1 tbsp toasted Sesame oil

 1. Place the carrots in a large saucepan.
-Add the garlic, star anise, lemongrass, maple syrup, soy sauce, coconut oil and sesame oil.
-Now add just enough water to cover the carrots.
+Add the garlic, star anise, maple syrup, soy sauce and sesame oil.
+Now add just enough cold water to cover the carrots.

 2. Cook the carrots over a high heat until the water begins to boil.
 Reduce the heat slightly but keep the pan at a rolling boil.
 Cook for 30-35 minutes, or until most of the liquid has evaporated and the carrots are tender.
-Drain, and remove the garlic and lemongrass.
+Remove the carrots from the cooking liquor with a slotted spoon.
+Serve scattered with the chopped coriander.